swatiabc/TicTacToc-nnl/README.md

 ## Graphs
 ![graph for wins,losses,draws](images/TicTacToe_graph.png)
-7 - losses
+7 - losses<br>
-3 - draws
+3 - draws<br>
-2 - wins
+2 - wins<br>

+As the number of games increases, number of losses decreases and number of wins and draws increases

 ## Output
 Program plays 1<br>